bensonbenson/package-tracker/README.md

 # Package Tracker

-A simple tool to keep track of multiple packages from various carriers all in one place and saved to GCP.
-All it takes is a firebase account with a simple firebase setup.
-It's fast and it reacts immediately!
+A simple tool to keep track of multiple packages from various carriers all in one place and saved to Firestore.

 Currently supports the following carriers: